takoprotocol/TakoKeysV1/README.md

 $$
 Here, the values of a and k are computed given the InitialSupply, TotalSupply, StartPrice, HighestPrice

-Let y1 = TotalSupply, y2 = InitialSupply, X1 = HighestPrice, x2 = StartPrice
+Let y1 = HighestPrice, y2 = StartPrice, X1 = TotalSupply, x2 = InitialSupply
 Then
 $$
 a = (y1 - y2) / (x1^2 - x2^2)